docker-mailserver/docker-mailserver/docs/content/index.md

 2. Be aware that advanced tasks may still require tweaking environment variables, reading through documentation and sometimes inspecting your running container for debugging purposes.
 After all, a mail-server is a complex arrangement of various programs.
 3. A list of all configuration options is documented on [the ENV page][docs-environment].
 The [`README.md`][github-file-readme] is a good starting point to understand what this image is capable of.
 4. A list of all optional and automatically created configuration files and directories is available [on the dedicated page][docs-optionalconfig].
+5. If you want to know more about our test suite, view our [testing docs][docs-tests].

 !!! tip
     See the [FAQ][docs-faq] for some more tips!